WesternGamer/HideVersionString/README.md

 2. The browser that you are using may say that the plugin is dangerous.
 Click keep to keep the plugin.
 It may be hidden so you may need to click the arrow or dots next to the downloaded plugin.

-3. Go to your downloads folder and find the plugin file called `No.News.Plugin.dll`.
+3. Go to your downloads folder and find the plugin file called `HideVersionString.dll`.

 4. Right click and the file and click cut.